mohdzain98/dna-based-color-images-cryptosystem/README.md

 c) *Reverse Substitution*

-For reverse substitution we define reverse encoding
+reverse fashion of mixing in encryption.
+Then we For reverse substitution we define reverse encoding

+apply reverse modified ACM followed by reverse mix

 rules between DNA nucleotides.

-Reverse Substitution Rules
+Table 3: Reverse Substitution Rules

 A